R-Ladies-Gainesville/tutorials/tutorial_template.md

 **Built-in:**

-Available datasets in R (run in R to see list)
+Available datasets in R (run in RStudio to see list)

 ``` r
 data()